HA NOI

 |

-Now we were up in the cool mountains of The blouses have wide collar and cuffs decorated in the same way.
+The blouses have wide collar and cuffs decorated in the same way.
 The blouse itself and often the bottom of the skirt, is a made of rather startling velor that looks very out of place.

 |